Nora D. King authors this post.

 Here are some dangers to be aware of:

 - You may get lost.

 - You lack the knowledge or skills for hiking.
 In other words, you are unprepared.

 5. Create a communication plan

 Hiking by yourself gives you a chance to be alone with nature, rejuvenate your mind and switch off to the busy technology.
 But for safety purposes, tell at least a couple of your friends or family members about your hiking plan.
-Traveling solo poses a higher risk, and loved ones may get worried about your trail plans.
+Travelling solo poses a higher risk, and loved ones may get worried about your trial plans.
 Text or call someone from time to time, as your way of telling them is that you are doing fine.
-Fortunately, it is easier to keep in touch with your loved ones in the city even if you are in a remote area.
+Fortunately, it is easier to keep in touch with your loved ones in the city, even if you are in a remote area.
 Wi-Fi connections are available in some of those remote locations.

 6. Use common sense and trust your instinct

 Solo travelling is not something that you take lightly.
 Even if you are naturally bold and an adventurous type, refrain yourself from taking risks.
 If you feel something is not right, then maybe danger is close to you.
 Do not hesitate to turn back if you feel nervous about another person you pass along the trail.
 Always trust your judgment.
-If you must, choose a well-traveled, busy trail that is easy to navigate.
-In that way, it is likely you will meet other hikers and their help will reach you easily in case of an emergency.
+If you must, choose a well-travelled, busy trail that is easy to navigate.
+In that way, it is likely you will meet other hikers, and their help will reach you easily in case of an emergency.